- Parents Home

 What Causes Asthma?

 No one knows exactly why some people develop asthma.
-Experts think it might be a combination of environmental factors and genes.
+Experts think it might be due to a combination of things in the environment and a person’s genes.

 What Are the Signs & Symptoms of Asthma?

 Asthma symptoms include:

 - a cough, especially at night or while active